- I always had an interest in athletic performance and what influenced the human body

 Me as a person

-Long before the press features and the interviews, I was always interested in health, mainly because it represented such as exquisite combination of science and function.
+I was always interested in health, mainly because it represented such as exquisite combination of science and function.
 I had never the slightest bit of interest in physics, biology or chemistry at school, so the 16-year-old version of myself would be shocked to consider how many books I then consumed on each subject in order to understand the human body.

 Throughout my childhood and teenage years, I had competed in various sports (football, swimming, thai boxing) and various questions had burned in mind.
 It was therefore an easy choice to move into this area and I began working full-time in this profession in 2005.
 I have spent my entire adult life working on and refining the my model of the human metabolism.

 When I don’t have 20 different Pubmed windows open, I like playing football, exploring Europe on my motorbike and empty pistes.
 I also really like sleeping.
 But enough about me…

 I initially focused on sports nutrition and, in the first few years, I combined this with personal training to work one-to-one with clients.
 This ongoing access to clients (together with their trials, tribulations and their results) was invaluable and allowed me to determine what truly worked.
 While initially hit-and-miss with my results, I soon got into my stride and was happy with my growing reputation for burning fat at a rapid rate (in most clients, anyway).
 My clientele tended to be competitive athletes aiming for improved performance or busy executives wanting to burn fat, with plenty of different types inbetween.
 It was equally satisfying to get the results in both types of client, and always just as frustrating when I could not.